rosemaryehlers/habits/backend/README.md

 You can now import it as 'gobase' into other packages.

 ### The package being executed must be named main.
 Only library packages can have custom names

+### exec: ??? permission denied: unknown
+May be due to the executable bit of the file not being set.
+To check, exec into the build container. `--entrypoint=` will override any other entrypoint arguments, whereas adding it at the end of the `run` command will add on to any existing entrypoint arguments.

+Once in the container, ls -alh <filename>, and you want an x

+If there's no x, set the executable bit on the host OS with `chmod +x <filename>`